cado-security/product-help/docs/cado-response/discovery-import/gcp/storage.md

 hide_title: true
 sidebar_position: 2
 ---
-# Google Cloud Storage Support
+# How to import from Google Cloud Storage

 The Cado platform supports acquisition of data from GCP Storage Buckets.
 The two main use cases for this are: